Counseling CenterBack To Top

 *Please call to confirm walk-ins are availableBack To Top

 Freshman Counseling and Registration

 The purpose of the Freshman Counseling and Registration is to orient new students with IVCC, acquaint new students with college services and resources, familiarize new students to the campus and appropriate college processes, receive advisement, and register for classes.
-Make your appointment early February at https://www.ivcc.edu by choosing Freshman Counseling and Registration.
+Make your appointment mid January at https://www.ivcc.edu/fcr by choosing Freshman Counseling and Registration.
 For your convenience, we offer day and evening options which run approximately 2 hours on the main campus.
-If you haven't already taken the college placement tests, you should do so BEFORE making your appointment.Back To Top
+If you haven't already taken the college placement tests, you should do so BEFORE your Freshman Counseling and Registration appointment.Back To Top